Black Friday 2021: Deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's, Home Depot and more

 Black Friday, the day after Thanksgiving, is one of the biggest deal-shopping events of the year.
 On Black Friday, almost every major retailer offers big discounts on holiday gifts, the hottest toys of the year, apparel, kitchen gifts, tech gadgets and more.
 Don't expect discounts on hard-to-find items like the Sony PlayStation 5, but you may be able to catch a PS5 restock during Black Friday.

-Traditionally on Black Friday, some shoppers stay up late the night of Thanksgiving or wake up early to line up in front of stores for early-morning openings and doorbuster deals.
-In light of COVID-19, supply chain issues and labor issues, many stores closed on Thanksgiving 2021, and instead of directing shoppers to their brick-and-mortar stores on Black Friday, steered shoppers to Black Friday deals on their websites.
+In light of COVID-19, supply chain issues and labor issues, many stores closed on Thanksgiving 2021, and, instead of directing shoppers to their brick-and-mortar stores on Black Friday, are steering shoppers to Black Friday deals on their websites.

 Curbside pickup options were popular in 2020, and are just as popular in 2021.
-Curbside pickup, offered by most major big box retailers, allows you to order an item online, drive to a store location, and have the store bring your purchase out to your vehicle when you arrive.
+Curbside pickup, offered by most major big box retailers, allows you to order an item online, drive to a store, and have the store bring your purchase out to your vehicle when you arrive.

 Start holiday shopping early this year

-Shipping experts are recommending that you start holiday shopping now and not wait until the last minute.
-Though the shipping situation is improving, the Port of Los Angeles, which handles 40% of the nation's imports, is still working through a backlog of cargo shipments.
+Shipping experts recommend that you start holiday shopping now and not wait until the last minute.
+Though the situation is improving, the Port of Los Angeles, which handles 40% of the nation's imports, is still working through a long backlog of cargo shipments.

 Where are the best Black Friday deals?

-Your friends at CBS Essentials have scoured all the biggest retailer websites and newspaper inserts to find the best deals this Black Friday.
-Ahead are some of our favorite Black Friday and Cyber Monday deals you can shop right now at stores like Amazon, Walmart, Best Buy, GameStop, Target and Ulta.
+The CBS Essentials shopping team has scoured all the biggest retailer websites and newspaper inserts to find the best deals this Black Friday.
+Ahead are some of our favorite Black Friday and Cyber Monday deals you can shop right now at stores such as Amazon, Walmart, Best Buy, GameStop, Target and Ulta.

 Walmart Black Friday deals